-The work is primarily being carried out through country case studies based on interviews, surveys and desk review.
-These will identify examples of successful regulatory reliefs and existing or potential synergies in environmental reporting.
-Our role in this work is to carry out country case studies for the Netherlands and Sweden and to support in the analysis and formulation of recommendations to the European Commission.
-This involves detailed analysis of the policy context in each country, and speaking with key stakeholders including policy makers, competent authorities, EMAS verifiers and auditors, EMAS certified firms and other stakeholders.
+The project was led by Adelphi consult, supported by Trinomics, SSUP, UBA and IAT and ran throughout the year 2017.
+Our role in this work was to carry out country case studies for the Netherlands and Sweden, a company case study, and to support in the analysis and formulation of recommendations to the European Commission.
+This involved detailed analysis of the policy context in each country, and speaking with key stakeholders including policy makers, competent authorities, EMAS verifiers and auditors, EMAS certified firms and other stakeholders.

 Added value of EMAS

 - Member States mostly see the added value of EMAS over other environmental management systems, with the main value coming from the external verification and improved guarantee of legal compliance this brings;